 WFDSS direction for federal agencies is provided in Chapter 11 of the Interagency Standards for Fire and Fire Aviation Operations (Red Book).

-Individual jurisdictions are responsible for determining whether a WFDSS decision is needed for a fire that affects their lands.
+Individual jurisdictions are responsible for determining whether a WFDSS decision is needed for a fire that affects or is likely to affect their lands.
 Any affected Jurisdictional or Protecting Agency may initiate the decision process.
 If a decision is initiated, a WFDSS Planning Area that includes all jurisdictions likely to be affected by the fire will be developed.
 All jurisdictions within the Planning Area as well as the Protecting Agency and any fiscally responsible agencies not already represented will be given the opportunity to participate in the decision process.

 Incoming incident management organizations for all fires with federal involvement and Type 3 or above complexity will be provided with approved WFDSS decisions reflecting the strategic intent of the involved jurisdictions.
 If another jurisdiction has not already taken the lead, the Jurisdictional Agency at the point of origin (or the Alaska Fire Service if the point of origin falls on ANCSA lands) is responsible for ensuring that a decision is coordinated for these fires.